Timezone differences

 • While low-severity issues are lower in priority, they should not be ignored, and resolution can be scheduled according to available development resources and priorities, typically within a week or two.

-In some cases, low-severity issues can become more important than initially expected.
-For example, a minor UI issue that blocks the display of your brand name may not affect functionality, but it directly impacts brand perception.
-In such scenarios, the issue should be treated as a higher priority to protect business reputation and user trust.
+Sometimes, an issue that appears minor can have a greater impact than expected.
+For example, a small UI defect that hides your brand name may not affect system functionality, but it can negatively influence brand perception.
+In such cases, the issue should be prioritised appropriately to protect your business reputation and maintain user trust.

-The table below provides an overview of how issues are typically categorised by severity and priority.
-It also outlines expected resolution timelines, the process for reporting issues, and the designated point of contact for each category.
+The table below outlines how issues are generally classified based on severity and priority.
+It also explains the expected resolution timelines, the reporting process, and the designated point of contact for each category.

 Severity Priority Timeframe for resolution How to raise Point of contact